gardener/gardener/hack/tools/image/README.md

 In case some binaries are updated and not part of the `golang-test` image yet, the tests can still succeed.
 Each binary has a `.version_...` file in `./hack/tools/bin` directory.
 If the version file is outdated or does not exist yet, the respective binary is downloaded anyway while the test is executed.

 `golang-test` image is used to run our unit and integration tests.
-Additionally, it is the base image of our [krte](https://github.com/gardener/ci-infra/tree/master/images/krte) image, we use to run our e2e tests.
+Additionally, it is the base image of our [krte](https://github.com/gardener/ci-infra/tree/master/images/krte) image, we use to run e2e tests with.
 When a new `golang-test` image was built, prow automatically builds the corresponding `krte` image.